clasp-developers/cvm/MACHINE.md

 * The value put in `locals` by `save-sp` is not used by anything but `restore-sp`.
 * The dynamic environment created by `entry` is not accessed after the corresponding `entry-close`.
 * The value read by `restore-sp` was created by `save-sp`.
-* The value popped by `protect` originates from `constant` or `make-closure`, and is a function accepting zero arguments. [this one might need a bit of work]
+* The literal referred to by `protect` is a bytecode function template in the same module, that accepts zero arguments.

 ## Safety constraints